After the claims decision

 File your signed claim for compensation with the Patient Insurance Centre no later than within three years of the receipt of the favourable claims decision.

 The amount of compensation varies considerably depending on the nature and extent of the injury.
 Patient insurance will only cover the extra costs and losses caused by the patient injury.
 Costs and losses that would have been incurred regardless of the patient injury will not be compensated.

-The compensation payable is determined by applying the provisions contained in the Tort Liability Act and the guidelines issued by the Traffic and Patient Accident Board.
+The compensation payable is determined by applying the provisions contained in the Tort Liability Act and the guidelines issued by the Traffic Accident and Patient Injury Board.

 What do the different incapacity categories mean?